AndroidMonographer/gradle-tips/README.md

 ## Tip 4: Exclude tasks

-To execute a task you use `-x` option.
+To exclude a task you use `-x` option.
 Let's suppose we want to skip tests then we can use following command

 ```bash
 $ gradle clean build -x test